-The Neuropsychology program at Johns Hopkins All Children’s Hospital focuses on the assessment of brain-behavior relationships and neurocognitive functioning and assists with treating changes in brain function.
+The Neuropsychology program at Johns Hopkins All Children’s Hospital focuses on the evaluation of brain-behavior relationships and neurocognitive functioning.

-A doctor, teacher, school psychologist or other professional may refer children and adolescents to our neuropsychologists due to changes in memory, attention, executive functioning, processing speed, behavior, socialization, emotional control, learning difficulties, or other cognitive concerns due to a medical condition such as a concussion, traumatic brain injury, stroke, seizures, epilepsy, exposure to chemotherapy and/or radiation, genetic condition, or other medical condition.
+A doctor, teacher, school psychologist or other professional may refer children and adolescents to our neuropsychologists due to difficulties or changes in memory, attention, executive functioning, processing speed, behavior, socialization, emotional control, or learning.
+This can be due to a medical condition such as a concussion, traumatic brain injury, stroke, seizures, epilepsy, exposure to chemotherapy and/or radiation, genetic condition, or other medical condition.

 To request an appointment, please call 727-767-8477.